 Once the foundation Gutenberg business framework had been articulated, a second re-design effort started for Delivery Optimization and Control (Gutenberg II), “GDOC”, which focused on risk management and operations.
 This initiative carried the modular framework around components, curves, site profiles and parameters through the mid and back office functions.

-Finally, the Products and Gutenberg – P&GMarket & Product Development and Management (Gutenberg III) initiative incorporated the Gutenberg framework into a methodology for planning and developing products based on initial ideas and market feedback and consistent with EES booking and execution capability.
+Finally, the Market & Product Development and Management (Gutenberg III) initiative incorporated the Gutenberg framework into a methodology for planning and developing products based on initial ideas and market feedback and consistent with EES booking and execution capability.

 By aligning the business from front to back around integrating business architecture, Project Gutenberg achieves the ability to plan robust systems, processes, and delivery capabilities.
 This transformation will enable EES’s continued success and rapid scalable growth.